klassen-software-solutions/ksstest/README.md

 Of course this does not mean that this library cannot be used to test C-only libraries.
 It still can.
 But the tests themselves must be written in C++.

+If you really do need a C-only library, you can still use V4 found on the branch `release_4.2`.

 ## License